Skip to main content

 • Directory (FSO): Row moves from directoryTable to deletedDirectoryTable.

-• Quota: Bucket used bytes and namespace usage are updated for the logical delete at this stage.
+• Quota: Bucket used bytes and namespace usage are updated for the logical delete at this stage; retained usage stays in quota totals until OMKeyPurgeRequest clears it (quota internals).

 Directory expansion (DirectoryDeletingService) — FSO